- Country code: FR

 - milk and dairy products

 - wheat, barley and other grains.

 All goods categorized, as non-document commercial goods shipped to France must have a proper value declared and proper description provided which should convey the shipper's intent related to the goods as well as any special processing requirements that exist for the goods shipped.
 Everything has a value, whether or not a transaction took place.
 Failure to properly document value of any goods will result in delays and or additional fees as deemed necessary in addition to warehouse fees.

 There are three primary entry types for importing into France:

 - Simplified Declaration Procedure

-The first two procedures apply to all shipments regardless of value; the third one applies to shipments of commercial samples below EUR 45 and/or to negligible value shipments below EUR 22, and provides duty and tax relief.
+The first two procedures apply to all shipments regardless of value; the third one applies to shipments of commercial samples below EUR 45 and provides duty and tax relief.